Irma Szirmai: Activism

 Szirmai attended numerous international women's congresses as an official delegate, including the 1921 WILPF meeting in Vienna, the 1923 IWSA gathering in Rome, and the 1926 WILPF congress of Dublin.
 From 1925 until 1927, Szirmai was co-chair of the Feministák Egyesülete with Vilma Glücklich.
 Glücklich died in 1927 and that year, Szirmai's daughter died and she took leave of the chair.
 Thereafter, Eugénia Meller headed the organization, but in the 1930s shared the chair with Szirmai.

 In 1929, Szirmai worked on two committees for the IWSA – the Committee on the Nationality of Married Women and the Committee for the Unmarried Mother and Her Child.
 Both of these were important feminist issues for Szirmai.
 She stated that "emancipációja elválaszthatatlan az anyák életminőségének kérdésétől, így a gyermekek jólététtől" ("the emancipation of women [was] inseparable from the issue of the quality of life of mothers, thus the well-being of children).
 As early as 1905, the ICW demanded that women's nationality be addressed, because internationally individual nations required that upon marriage, a wife lost her own nationality and gained her husband's.
 By the end of World War I, the three major international women's organizations – ICW, IWSA, and WILPF – led their affiliated organizations to treat women's individual nationality as a human rights issue.
 Similarly, in the twentieth century the issues facing single mothers changed from moral problems to rights-based challenges such as how to get men to provide for their children, how women could control their reproduction, how mothers could obtain equal access to education and employment, and how laws governing marriage and divorce could help women.
 Szirmai advocated for women to be fully independent with full rights to enable them to develop as individuals capable of supporting themselves and their children.

 In 1941, the government began efforts to ban the Feministák Egyesülete because of its pacifist stance and leadership, which violated Anti-Jewish laws.
 Their organization license was revoked in 1942.
 Although it operated illegally for some years, Meller was eventually arrested by the Gestapo and murdered in 1944.
 It revived in 1946 at the conclusion of the war with Szirmai serving as its chair.
 Unable to attend the 1949 WILPF meeting in Copenhagen, Szirmai sent a personal message to the congress.
-That year, the Mátyás Rákosi's government issued an order for the Feministák Egyesülete to dissolve.
+That year, Mátyás Rákosi's government issued an order for the Feministák Egyesülete to dissolve.
 Despite the forced closing, Szirmai maintained her international feminist contacts, receiving their publications and encouraging their participation in peacefully solving the humanitarian crises and purges that resulted from the founding of the Hungarian People's Republic.
 The organization continued to operate clandestinely under Szirmai's leadership until her death.